Podcast: Strategies for creating the ultimate workplace experience

 A shift to the modern

 Let’s take a look back: It’s safe to say that since the 1950’s office life has undergone seismic changes.
 Workplaces of the past, designed for a traditional 9-5 workday, conveyed hierarchy, and corporate uniformity, -they featured large corner offices, rows of cubicles, and a small kitchen area.

-Technori is a Chicago based media company with a mission for building the largest and most inclusive tech community in the world through its blog, podcast channel, and live radio show.
-Through its platform, they have created one of nation’s largest entrepreneurial networks.
+Technori is a Chicago-based media company with a mission for building the largest and most inclusive tech community in the world through its blog, podcast channel, and live radio show.
+Through its platform, they have created one of the nation’s largest entrepreneurial networks.